 Based on a successful Broadway adaptation, the original, silent Great Gatsby was produced by Famous Players-Lasky Pictures and distributed by Paramount.
-It has since vanished, with only a trailer and some written records left of is existence.
+It has since vanished, with only a trailer (below) and some written records left of its existence.

 Born Norma Jeane Mortenson on June 1, 1926, Marilyn Monroe grows up in foster care, her father's identity unknown.
 She would later repeat a rumor that he was Clark Gable, whose film career began between 1924 and 1926.

 The filmed version was not a great success, and even F. Scott Fitzgerald and his wife Zelda walked out on a screening.
 "We saw The Great Gatsby at the movies," Zelda subsequently wrote in a letter.
 "It's rotten and awful and terrible and we left."

 The Motion Picture Relief Fund founds the Motion Picture Country House as a retirement home for destitute former silent-era film personnel.
 It has since expanded in size and scope, and many famous former film workers have resided there.

 Greta Garbo arrives in Hollywood.
 She later disappears for a nine-month period, during which no trace of her can be found.
 It has been conjectured that during this time she bore a child in seclusion and gave it up for adoption.

 Silent film star Ramón Novarro, the original Ben Hur, dies in Hollywood.
 His funeral reunites several figures from the silent film era--and kicks off the plot of The Last Gatsby.